Phil Bowen | Director

-Carmen D’Cruz supports the Youth Justice Programme Manager on all research under the programme including youth diversion and youth courts.
+Carmen D’Cruz supports the Head of Research on all projects including youth diversion and youth courts.
 Carmen has previously worked as a Research Support Advisor at University of Edinburgh and a Research Assistant at Reading University’s School of Law.
-She studied Law at the University College of London and has a Bachelor of Civil Law from University of Oxford.
+She studied Law at University College London and has a Bachelor of Civil Law from University of Oxford.

 Claire Ely | Innovative Practice Officer

-Claire Ely’s role is supporting the Innovation Practice Manager with the implementation of the Young Adults in Court project.
+Claire Ely’s role is supporting the Head of Innovative Practice with the implementation of the Young Adults in Court project.
 Claire has extensive frontline experience of the criminal justice system from her time as a probation officer, most recently as Serious Group Offending (Gangs) lead in Southwark.
 Claire previously worked on prisoner re-entry and housing in the voluntary sector and has a BA in Criminology from Southampton Solent University.

 email@example.com | 020 3735 9437

 Ben Estep leads our work on youth diversion, youth courts and young adult courts.
 Previously he was at the New Economics Foundation researching on diversion of young people and problem-solving in courts.
 Prior to this he was a researcher at the Vera Institute of Justice, a New York-based research and consultancy non-profit where he worked on a variety of projects related to youth justice and child welfare.